MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ---
 # Learn Azure CLI syntax differences in Bash, PowerShell and Cmd

-Azure CLI commands can be executed in both [Bash](https://opensource.com/resources/what-bash), [PowerShell](/powershell/scripting/overview), and [Windows command shell (Cmd)](/windows-server/administration/windows-commands/windows-commands) environments.
+Azure CLI commands can be executed in both [Bash](https://opensource.com/resources/what-Bash), [PowerShell](/powershell/scripting/overview), and Windows command shell [(Cmd)](/windows-server/administration/windows-commands/windows-commands) environments.
 However, there are subtile scripting differences.
-This tutorial will teach you how to create your first Azure Storage Account and format Azure CLI parameter values for all three environments.
+This tutorial step will teach you how to create your first Azure Storage Account formatting parameter values for all three environments.

 ## Prerequisites